Advisory Committee

-Advisory Committee is Mirah's second full-length album.
+Advisory Committee is Mirah's second album.
 It was released on K Records on March 19, 2002, and produced by both Mirah and Phil Elvrum.

 Production

 Advisory Committee was recorded over a one-year period, starting on September 17, 2000 and ending on July 4, 2001.
 It was produced by both Mirah and Phil Elvrum, and was released on K Records on March 19, 2002.

 Reception

-The album was well-received, earning an AllMusic score of 4.5/5, and a Pitchfork Media score of 8.3/10, who praised the maturity of her voice and lyrics.
+The album was well-received, earning an AllMusic score of 4.5/5, and a Pitchfork score of 8.3/10, who praised the maturity of her voice and lyrics.